Bradley Philpot: 24H Series

 Following on from his success in the 2015 Race of Champions, Philpot earned a place with Team Altran in the Creventic 24H Series race at Silverstone with support from Peugeot UK.

 Racing in the same Peugeot 208 GTi that he'd driven to 3rd place in the 2013 Nürburgring 24 Hours, Philpot and his team emerged victorious in the A3 class, in what was a difficult wet/dry race.

 VLN, RCN & 24 Hours Nürburgring

 2013

 In January, Philpot entered into the Peugeot 208 GTi Racing Experience, with the winner gaining factory driver status at Peugeot Sport for their entry into the 2013 VLN series and 24 Hours Nürburgring.
 Beating compatriots David Pittard, Nigel Moore (racing driver) and Tom Ingram, Philpot was chosen ahead of the other finalists.

-Getting his first taste of the Nordschleife at VLN 2, Philpot took a win on his debut in the SP2 class, and followed it with a podium at VLN 3, where Bradley would beat future SP2T rivals Chris Voet and Bart Van den Broeck.
+Getting his first taste of the Nordschleife at VLN 2, Philpot took a win on his debut in the SP2 class, and followed it with a podium at VLN 3.
 At the 24 hour race, he joined his teammates in a 1-2-3 finish and podium lockout of the SP2T class.